 Back to Top

 ¶1.
-And on the twenty-fourth day of this month, the children of Israel were assembled with fasting, and with sackcloth and earth on them.
+And on the twenty-fourth day of that month, the children of Israel were assembled with fasting, and with sackcloth and earth on them.

-2. And the seed of Israel separated themselves from all foreigners, and they stood and confessed their sins and their father’s iniquities.
+2. And the seed of Israel separated themselves from all foreigners, and they stood and confessed their sins and the iniquities of their fathers.

-3. And they stood in their place and read in the book of the law of Jehovah their God for a quarter of the day, and for a quarter they were confessing and worshipping Jehovah their God.
+3. And they stood up in their place and read in the book of the law of Jehovah their God for a quarter of the day, and for a quarter, they were confessing and worshipping Jehovah their God.

-4. Then the Levites, Jeshua, and Bani, Kadmiel, Shebeniah, Bunni, Sherebiah, Bani, Chenani, stood on the ascent and cried out with a great voice to Jehovah their God.
+4. Then the Levites, Jeshua, and Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, Chenani stood on the ascent and cried out with a great voice to Jehovah their God.

-6. [5]“You alone are He, Jehovah.
-You made the heaven, the heaven of heavens and all their host, the earth and all that is on it, the seas and that is in them, and you preserve them all.
-And the host of heaven worships you.
+6. And Ezra said,[5] “You, O Jehovah, you alone made heaven, the heaven of heavens, and all their host, the earth and all that is on it, the seas and all that is in them, and you preserve them all.
+And the host of heaven worship you.

-7.You are the Lord God who chose Abraham and brought him out from Ur of the Chaldeans, and you gave him his name ‘Abraham’.
+7.You are Jehovah, the God who chose Abram and brought him out from Ur of the Chaldeans, and you gave him his name ‘Abraham’.

-9.And you saw the affliction of our fathers in Egypt, and you heard their cry by the Red Sea.
+9.And you saw the affliction of our fathers in Egypt, and you heard their cry at the Red Sea.

-10.And you performed signs and wonders against Pharaoh, and against all his servants, and against all the people of his land, for you knew that they had been proud against them.
+10.And you performed signs and wonders against Pharaoh, and against all his servants, and against all the people of his land, for you knew that they acted with arrogance toward them.
 And you made a name for yourself, as it is this day.

-11.And you divided the sea before them and they passed through the midst of the sea on dry ground, but their pursuers you cast into the depths like a stone into the mighty waters.
+11.And you divided the sea before them, and they passed through the midst of the sea on dry ground, but their pursuers, you cast into the depths, like a stone into mighty waters.

-12.And you led them by day with a pillar of cloud and at night with a pillar of fire, to light for them the way that they should go.
+12.And by day, you led them with a pillar of cloud, and by night, with a pillar of fire, to light for them the way that they should go.

-13.And you came down on Mount Sinai and spoke with them from heaven, and you gave them right judgments, and true laws, and good statutes and commandments.
+13.And you came down on Mount Sinai and spoke with them from heaven, and you gave them right judgments, and laws of truth, and good statutes and commandments.

 14.And you made known to them your holy Sabbath, and you charged them with commandments, and statutes, and the law by the hand of Moses your servant.